 Ultrasound: An ultrasound can inspect your lower leg for blood clots which might be triggering your discomfort.

-Obviously, a physical examination can provide Dr. Manohar clues about the reason for your shin pain.
-The physical exam may include palpation, series of motion tests, and strength testing.
+Obviously, a physical examination can provide Dr. Cruz ideas about the reason for your shin pain.
+The physical exam may include palpation or pressing areas, a series of motion tests, and strength testing.
 The outcomes of this examination integrated with any diagnostic testing can lead you to a precise medical diagnosis.
 Then, treatment for your shin pain can begin.

-Reach out to the Gentle Foot Doctor, Rajnish Manohar, if you have shin pain.
+Reach out to the Gentle Foot Doctor, Jairo Cruz Jr DPM, if you have shin pain.
 He will help you to determine the cause of your pain and find the best treatment for you.
 The motto at the Gentle Foot Care clinic is “Hobble In…Walk Out”.
-If you have shin pain or any other kind of foot discomfort, please call (813) 502-5904 and set an appointment.
-You can also reach out via email very easily by using our scheduling form.
+If you have shin pain or any other kind of foot or ankle discomfort, please call the Brandon office at (813) 502-5904 or the Zephyrhills office at (813) 782-3233 and make an appointment.